Slender Hairgrass is a ornamental grass and native food with edible seeds which can be used like other cereal grains.

 Harvest the seeds after the plant has dried down in late summer through early fall.
 Use a basket to catch the seeds as you pull your thumb and forefinger along the stem, when ripe the seeds will break off very easily.
-Prepare the seeds by separating out all the chaff, put them through a grinder (many people keep a spare coffee grinder for this kind of thing) and soaking the seeds for a couple of hours, change the water at least once and remove any remaining chaff that floats to the surface.
+Prepare the seeds by separating out all the chaff, put them through a grinder (many people keep a spare coffee grinder for this kind of thing) and soak the seeds for a couple of hours.
+Change the water at least once and remove any remaining chaff that floats to the surface.
 Cook the seeds until they are soft and swollen with water, use two parts water to one part seed.

 Pot Sizing Guide